A Knowledge Graph-Enhanced Tensor Factorisation Model for Discovering Drug Targets: Acknowledgement

-\begin{acks} The authors would like to thank Ufuk Kirik, Manasa Ramakrishna, Elizaveta Semenova and Claus Bendtsen for help and feedback throughout the preparation of this manuscript.
-Stephen Bonner is a fellow of the AstraZeneca post-doctoral program. \end{acks}
+The authors would like to thank Ufuk Kirik, Manasa Ramakrishna, Natalja Kurbatova, Elizaveta Semenova and Claus Bendtsen for help and feedback throughout the preparation of this manuscript.
+We would also like to thank the OpenTargets team for their excellent resource.
+Stephen Bonner is a fellow of the AstraZeneca post-doctoral program.